leebuhrmann/loGIStics/README.md

 - We are currently adjusting the way in which we will send boundary details from the frontend to the backend, no implementation yet
 - Added stylizing to the headers
 - Established a Java Spring Boot environment
 - Created the relational database.
-We are currently revising our database model.
+We are currently revising our database model
 - Created mappers for basic CRUD operations of boundaries
 - Began building out needed API calls
 - Created scheduled API calls to NWS gathering weather alert data and store that data into the database